 - 4:30 p.m. to 7:30 p.m.: Vessels operate every 30 minutes.

 In addition to the water taxis, the city will continue to run its free trolley system and on-demand Freebee service in parts of Mid Beach and North Beach for seamless transit connections.
-Visit the City of Miami Beach official website for more information.
+You can visit the City of Miami Beach official website for more information, full schedules and parking.